josecamachop/FCParser/FCParser_user_manual.md

 ## 2. PARSER

 The parser transform heterogeneous data into observations arrays.
-This program is designed to take any text based file as input, alongside general configuration file and configuration files appropriately customized for each data source.
+This program is designed to take any text based file as input, alongside configuration files appropriately customized for each data source.
 Data sources, such as logs from network and security related programs, have an uneven format.
 They can be structured (e.g _csv_ files) or unstructured (e.g one log entry each paragraph).
 With expertise in regular expressions, both of them can be handled with this parsing approach.

 Feature as a counter ( _FaaC_ ) is the algorithm chosen to generate observations.
-Each feature contains the number of times a given event (e.g the apparition of a word in a log file) takes place.
+Each feature contains the number of times a given event (e.g the presence of a word in a log file) takes place.
 This general definition makes it possible to handle most data sources [1].

-To provide flexibility to the tool, observation can be grouped to specific criteria.
+To provide flexibility to the tool, observation can be grouped according to specific criteria.
 This is called aggregation (e.g aggregate observation by source IP) and it is defined in general configuration file.

 <p align="center"> <img width="700" height="418" src="assets/block_diagram.png"> </p>